CozyBunneh/WebpageDumper/README.md

 # Webpage Dumper

-A program that downloads and dumps a provided webpage files to disk.
+A program that downloads and dumps a provided webpage files to disk in a threaded manner to improve performance.
-The project structure is a DDD one with dependency injection and inversion of control.
+The project architecture is a DDD one with dependency injection and inversion of control.

 ## Install